RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

 <br> <br>

-## Functional traits selection process
+## Functional trait selection process

 A total of 345 different traits were identified in the studies consulted (Table 3).
 Four trait types are represented: Morphological (n traits =